gasduster99/sppComp/try1/try1_2.md

 these "data borrowing" rules.

-Model (M4) avoids temporal ad-hoc "borrowing" protocols used in Pearson and Erwin (1997) by making use of its heirarchical structure to fill temporal holes with a posterior predictive distribution for unseen time periods within the modeled period.
-This heirarchical structure uses the data to estimate the degree of pooling through time, rather than ad-hoc "data borrowing".
+Model (M4) avoids temporal ad-hoc "borrowing" protocols used in Pearson and Erwin (1997) by making use of its hierarchical structure to fill temporal holes with a posterior predictive distribution for unseen time periods within the modeled period.
+This hierarchical structure uses the data to estimate the degree of pooling through time, rather than ad-hoc "data borrowing".

 <!--